Member-Managed vs Manager-Managed LLC (Key Differences)

 Disadvantages of a Member-Managed LLC

-If you and your owners want to take part in the company's operations, this is the finest choice for you.
+If you and your co-owners want to stay hands-on in the business, member-managed is almost always the right call.

 Member-managed LLCs are more common than manager-managed LLCs.